ArkEcosystemArchive/legacy-docs/general/04_WhatIsArkAddress/04_WhatIsArkAddress.md

 **Cryptography behind blockchain technology**

-A blockchain account is defined by its `public key`.
-It allows everyone to verify that data is signed by the corresponding `private key`.
+A blockchain account is defined by its public key.
+It allows everyone to verify that data is signed by the corresponding private key.
 This signature acts as proof of ownership.
 Cryptography allows this kind of dual keys and ARK uses the [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) curve from the [eliptic curve digital signature algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (ECDSA).

-ECDSA generates the `private key` and the `public key` from a unique 32-bytes-size `seed`.
-This `seed` is not very human readable.
-Thus keys are generated from something more convenient &nbsp;: a `passphrase`.
+ECDSA generates the private key and the public key from a unique 32-bytes-size seed.
+This seed is not very human readable.
+Thus keys are generated from something more convenient&nbsp;: a passphrase.

-The `passphrase` is a simple text.
+The passphrase is a simple text.
 It often consists of twelve words according to the [Bitcoin Improvement Protocol #39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) (BIP39).
-Usage of the protocol is not mandatory as a `seed` can be generated from any text.
+Usage of the protocol is not mandatory as a seed can be generated from any text.
 A passphrase needs enough complexity and has to be random enough in order to be considered secure.

 **From a passphrase to private and public keys**